histograph/api/README.md

     converters/tgn.js -f ../historische-geocoder/data/tgn/tgn_nl.csv
     ./import.js -f ../historische-geocoder/data/tgn/tgn.graphson.json

+You can view imported data using the [Dog House](http://localhost:8182/doghouse/main/graph/graph)!

 ## Gremlin

 For some examples on how to enter data into Titan graph with Gremlin, see https://github.com/zcox/rexster-titan-scala#rexster-console.